bkies23/bkies23/README.md

      Pandemic:

-     This program tracks Covid19 data from March 1, 2020 through the most recent completeed month.
+     This program tracks Covid19 data from March 1, 2020 through the most recent completed month.
 Users can view and manipulate the data using tables and charts.

 - 💞️ I currently work for UPS as an Account Manager.
 I have been employed there for 16 years.
 I previously worked several years for AT&T.